lit/lit-element/docs/try/index.md

 When you're ready to dive in, follow this guide to [Set up LitElement locally](/tools/setup).

-{% include prevnext.html nexturl="create" nexttitle="Create your first custom element" %}
+{% include prevnext.html nexturl="/try/create" nexttitle="1.
+Create your first custom element" %}